 1st Dec Colston Hall, Bristol

 24 Dec.
-Dutch TV, channel 'Duitsland III'. ('Germany III') 4.30pm 'A performace by Steeleye Span'. no other details.
+Dutch TV, channel 'Duitsland III'. ('Germany III') 4.30pm 'A performance by Steeleye Span'. no other details.
 As a German TV station in Holland it could just be highlights from the Rockpalast appearance.
 (I am not convinced Rockpalast was was ever shown in full)

 27th Dec: 'The Mad Modern Mummers' or 'Dr. Frankenstein meets the SS' (aka Steeleye Span)